 We Remember Your Childhood Well Analysis

-A re-occurring device throughout this poem, which you can read in full here, is starting each stanza with a statement which seems to refute the unstated claims of the child (the reader).
+A re-occurring device throughout this poem, which you can read in full here, is starting each stanza with a statement that seems to refute the unstated claims of the child (the reader).
 In this case “nobody hurt you”.
 This is very matter-of-fact and this entire stanza is filled with denials giving the impression that the narrator is trying to defend themselves against various allegations.
 Most of the sentences are very short and sharp which helps to create the “edgy” feel of the poem.
 Perhaps it is just me but the imagery of the “bad man on the moors” made me think of Ian Brady, a famous serial killer who along with Myra Hindley was known as the Moors Murderers.

 The fact that you see so many answers but never hear the questions gives the poem uncertainty.
 The questions that are being asked you could sometimes guess at.
 But what exactly is the question that has the answer “anyone’s guess”?
 It literally is anyone’s guess!
 Again in this stanza, the narrator seems very assured and assertive.
 “That didn’t occur” It’s as if the narrator is questioning the memory of their child “the moment’s a blur” The line “you couldn’t sing anyway” suggests that whatever the accusation is, even if there were a modicum of truth in what they are being accused of it wouldn’t have mattered anyway.
 Perhaps the child felt they had hampered a singing career?
 That’s pure speculation on my part.

 This entire stanza appears to be about a specific event and also seems to reveal a clue as to the gender of the child. “you chose the dress” The narrator has seemingly resorted to using photographic evidence to strengthen their viewpoint.
 You sense an almost psychological attack with the narrator accusing the child of their memories being “all in their head”.